Jeanvit/PyConvolution/README.md

 # About

-Code for evaluating the performance of a Parallel Convolution on images.
+Code for evaluating the performance of a Parallel Convolution operation on images.

 # The algorithm can be separated into five steps:
 - Define N as the number of available cores;